-In the UK a PhD involves a 3-year research project.
-You register first for an MPhil, then you have an upgrading to PhD meeting after about 1½ to 2 years.
-You have one, sometimes two, supervisors, plus a small Thesis Advisory Group.
+In the UK a full-time PhD involves a 3-year research project.
+Research students embarking on a PhD programme will normally be enrolled provisionally for that degree.
+Confirmation of PhD enrolment will be considered within 18 months (for full-time students) or within 3 years (for part-time students) once evidence of good progress is established.
+Students have one, sometimes two, supervisors, plus a small Thesis Advisory Panel.
 Some UK doctorates have adopted the USA pattern of a taught course plus a shorter thesis; these are mostly called EdDs not PhDs.
 York does not at the moment offer an EdD in Education.

 No. You can register and start at any time of year at York and most other UK universities.
 You may, however, find that you need to attend certain training courses, or that campus accommodation has a deadline, so read the PhD documentation carefully.